perladvent/perldotcom/content/article/a-slow-boat-to-data.md

 ### Getting Help

-I can be found on the *#perl6* IRC channel and will receive mail if an issue is opened on GitHub.
-I'm happy to help with general explanations and writing handlers/filters for new types or your types, specially if I can add it to the example section.
+I can be found on the *#perl6* IRC channel and will receive mail if an issue is opened on [GitHub](https://github.com/nkh/P6-Data-Dump-Tree/issues).
+I'm happy to help with general explanations and writing handlers/filters for new types or your types, especially if I can add it to the examples section.

 ### Lending a hand

 There are several areas that could use some help.
 Perhaps you can work on one of these:

 * There is a DHTML renderer which could use some love.
-There is not visual cue for folded containers.
+There is no visual cue for folded containers.
 The search functionality needs polishing too.
-I am no web person so the code is best effort so far.
+I am no web person so the code represents my best effort so far
 * `ddt` support for builtin types can be expanded.
-That is best done by testing in your scripts and reporting when a type is not supported.
+That is best done by testing in your scripts and reporting when a type is not supported
 * `ddt` is sluggish; it does a lot of things but it could do them faster.
 I tried profiling it but did not get very far.
-If you are proficient in Perl 6 and would like to have a look at the code, I will be happy to assist.
+If you are proficient in Perl 6 and would like to have a look at the code, I will be happy to assist
 * You could write a data display application that would accept data structures via a socket and present them to the user.
 It should display multiple renderings and let the user chose which rendering to display.
-A bit like a log viewer but for data renderings.
+A bit like a log viewer but for data renderings
 * Become a co-maintainer and help maintain the module!

 ### Other articles